Early Life

 Philanthropy

-Richard and his wife, Nancy Kinder, established the Kinder Foundation in 1997.
-The Foundation supports education, urban green spaces, and quality-of-life initiatives in Houston.
-In May 2025, they pledged $150 million to Texas Children's Hospital and MD Anderson to create the Kinder Children's Cancer Center.
-As of December 31, 2024, the Kinder Foundation has distributed over $621.4 million in grants.
+Richard Kinder and his wife, Nancy, established the Kinder Foundation in 1997.
+The foundation supports education, urban green space, and quality-of-life initiatives in Houston, Texas.
+In 2025, they pledged $150 million to create the Kinder Children's Cancer Center at Texas Children's Hospital and MD Anderson.
+They have also donated millions to Rice University and the University of Missouri.